Lab Assistant/EKG Technician/ Phlebotomist Training in Las Vegas

-Laboratory Assistants are important members of a medical team, working directly with patients alongside doctors and other healthcare providers.
-Lab Assistants perform the tests and procedures ordered by physicians and other healthcare providers in order to diagnose disease and other health issues.
-Lab Assistants are specially trained to work with complex medical equipment, and can be employed in diagnostic labs, hospitals, clinics and medical practices.
-As a Lab Assistant, you will work as a medical professional alongside doctors and other healthcare staff in order to deliver patients the highest level of care.
+Laboratory Assistants, EKG Technicians, and Phlebotomists are important members of a medical team, working directly with patients alongside doctors and other healthcare providers.
+These medical professionals perform the tests and procedures ordered by physicians and other healthcare providers in order to diagnose disease and other health issues.
+These healthcare workers are specially trained to work with complex medical equipment, and can be employed in diagnostic labs, hospitals, clinics and medical practices.
+As a Lab Assistant, EKG Technician, or Phlebotomist you will work as a medical professional alongside doctors and other healthcare staff in order to deliver patients the highest level of care.

-The healthcare industry is booming, and it depends upon Allied Health Professionals to keep it moving.
-With an aging population, increasing life expectancies, and more people than ever before with health insurance, there is a growing need for Allied Health Professionals such as Lab Assistants.
+With an aging population, increasing life expectancies, and more people than ever before with health insurance, the healthcare industry is booming, and it depends upon Allied Health Professionals to keep it moving.
 According to the U.S. Bureau of Labor and Statistics, employment in healthcare occupations is projected to grow an incredible 18 percent from 2016 to 2026, adding about 2.4 million new jobs.
-As a Lab Assistant, you can become a valuable member of the growing healthcare profession.
+As a Lab Assistant, EKG Technician, or Phlebotomist, you can become a valuable member of the growing healthcare profession.

-Why train to be a Lab Assistant at LVC?
+Why train to be a Lab Assistant/EKG Technician/Phlebotomist at Las Vegas College?

-If you want to help people and are ready to start a new career, the Lab Assistant program at Las Vegas College is a great option!
+If you want to help people and are ready to start a new career, the Lab Assistant/EKG Technician/Phlebotomist program at Las Vegas College is a great option!
 LVC’s program is just the beginning of a great Allied Health Career!

 YOU CAN MAKE A DIFFERENCE WITH LAS VEGAS COLLEGE!